-As a company, our primary focus is on organizing tours with an ethical and eco-friendly approach and giving back to the community is an important part of what Nyange Adventures is about.
+As a company, our primary focus is on organizing African safaris and Kilimanjaro climbs with an ethical and eco-friendly approach, and giving back to the community is an important part of what Nyange Adventures is about.

 “A successful business shouldn’t be an individual rising to the top.
 It should be about lifting up a whole community, its children and its elders.”

 For every client going on a Kilimanjaro climb or Tanzania wildlife safari, Nyange Adventures donates back to community projects in Moshi.
 Below are some of the projects we support and that you will be supporting too by booking with us.